codefixxx/scientific-computing/README.md

 ## 🛠 Requirements
 - MATLAB **R2022a** or later (older versions may work).
-- No external toolboxes required.
+- Symbolic toolbox is required to use syms.

 ---